-- (a) When the officer has probable cause to believe that a person is either gravely disabled or an imminent danger to self or others due to a mental health disorder (CRS § 27-65-106). - 1.
-The officer should transport the person to a designated or approved facility for a 72-hour treatment and evaluation. - (b) When the officer has probable cause to believe that a person is experiencing a behavioral health crisis and in immediate need of professional intervention to prevent harm to self or others (CRS § 27-65-107). - 1.
-The officer should consult with a behavioral health crisis response team, if available, and transport the person to a designated or approved outpatient mental health facility or other clinically appropriate facility. - 2.
-The officer should provide the person to be transported an opportunity to make a telephone call, absent any safety concerns.
+- (a) When the officer has probable cause to believe that a person is either gravely disabled or an imminent danger to him/herself or others. - 1.
+The officermust transport the person to a facility designated or approved by the local mental health authority for a 72-hour treatment and evaluation. - (b) When the officer has probable cause to believe that a person is in immediate need of evaluation to prevent physical or psychiatric harm to him/herself or others. - 1.
+The officer must transport the person to an outpatient mental health facility or other clinically appropriate facility designated or approved by the local mental health authority.

-If an appropriate facility is not available, officers should take the person to an emergency medical services facility, as defined by CRS § 27-65-102 (CRS § 27-65-106; CRS § 27-65-107).
+If the appropriate facility is not available, officers may take the person to an emergency medical services facility, as defined by CRS § 27-65-102 (CRS § 27-65-105).